NPC Events

 NPC Types

-Cloud Native Build provides the following two types of NPCs:
+Cloud Native Build provides two types of NPCs:

 Usage: